 Examine Your Outdoor Exhaust

-Locate your outdoor exhaust pipe/vent.
-Make sure that they are clear and free of debris or snow and ice.
+Locate your outdoor exhaust pipe/vent and make sure that it is clear and free of debris or snow and ice.

 If you have done the previous steps and still have no heat, call Logan Services immediately!
 We can offer emergency service and next-day installation!